Save Money on Your Trip: Weighted Shortest Path

 };

-set to record the nodes that have already been visited?
+set to record the visited nodes?

 class Solution {